In the Beginning: Temple B’nai Shalom

 As the planning progressed and more people joined the congregation, the need for a rabbi became even more important.
 Fortunately, Rabbi Amy Perlin was available.
 The founders contacted her, and she agreed to serve as a part-time volunteer rabbi.
 She led the first High Holy Day services and Friday night services twice a month that first year.
 Fortunately, the membership was able to recognize her support and guidance with an honorarium at the end of the year.
 Rabbi Michael Mellen served as Assistant Rabbi and Director of Education from 1998 to 2003.
 Rabbi Shoshana Nyer held this position from 2003 until 2012.
-In July of 2015, Rabbi Laura Rappaport became our Associate Rabbi and Educator.
+From 2015 to 2020, Rabbi Laura Rappaport was our Assistant/Associate Rabbi.

 The founders followed the name selection guidelines of the Union of American Hebrew Congregations, now the Union for Reform Judaism (URJ) and decided on the name Temple B’nai Shalom, which means a house of worship for “children of peace.